 Spend the night in a car on a boat, with water above and below.
 Surprisingly calm, just a few sore limbs to stretch on the shore.
 The alternatives were not much better, a crowded ship and a deck that resembled more a swimming pool.
 Oh well, only 9 hours and here we are in Brindizi.
 Not in a mood for many kilometers we end up on the sleepy sea side resort of Torre Santa Sabina.
 Emptiness and stillness, the holiday makers long gone.
 Only Rocko and Freddo come to greet us, two small male dogs happy as clams.
 Rafael the Italian grandpa who rents his house speaks only Italian.
 We manage to communicate.
 The Italian lessons I did 11 years ago, still function somewhere in the area of the brain dedicated to half learned languages.
 The babel cortex.
 Russian words mix in as I speak.
 We wander around observing empty summer houses.
 Athens still clings through street names.

 The stormy clouds carrying Autumn had finally reached Greece as we woke up to the smell of rain.
 Just a day ago we left Athens with +30 °C in our t-shirts and now we were glad that we’ve packed raincoats and fleece shirts.
 On our way a river broke its banks, flooding the road.
-While we waited for the traffic to resume, a granny with a jacket on her head appeared on the side of a road from a village nearby to check what was happening.
+While we waited for the traffic to resume, a granny with a jacket on her head appeared on the side of a road.
 She crossed herself and in the direction of the river.

 When later we’ve arrived to the port town Igumenitsa, Poseidon with Zeus decided to say their goodbyes and organised a tremendous farewell thunder storm.
-Cars were swimming and lightnings were flashing every other second making the whole electricity in the town to blink and keep switching on and off.
+Cars were swimming and lightnings were flashing every other second making the whole electricity in the town to blink.
 What a wonderful night to cross the sea, adventure at its best.